Safety – Good to Know

 Driving in the Central Highlands

 Roads in the Central Highlands are called F-roads (i. fjallvegir).
-F-roads are mountain and gravel roads only accessible for AWD vehicles.
-F-roads are difficult to drive, often have potholes and as such it takes a long time to drive them.
+F-roads are mountain and gravel roads only accessible for 4×4 (AWD) vehicles.
+F-roads are difficult to drive as the terrain is rough, and the roads often have potholes meaning it takes a long time to drive them.

 During winter, the Icelandic Highlands are impassable.
 Most of the roads open between late May and late June (depending on the weather).